What A Difference a Year (or 3) Makes-Perspectives from a Mother of a Marine (MoM)

 However, for Mothers of Marines (MoM's), we don’t move our boys into a room and put a big fluffy comforter on their rack.
 We don’t go shopping for a small refrigerator and microwave so they can have the convenience of warm food.
 We don’t participate in Parents Weekends or even meet the “roommate” or hall director….we can’t really (even now) pickup the phone to reach out whenever we feel like it.

 What many do, myself included, is during boot camp, I committed to writing to my son everyday and to encourage my friends and family to write to him.
 And Quin wrote back - oh what a joy it was getting a letter!
 That feeling is like no other.
 Thanks to the convenience of the Sandboxx app, I could write to Quin everyday during boot camp.
 The reason this was so crucial for me, is I knew he wouldn't have his phone.
-For kids who grow up in the social media craze, this is a pretty big deal - no phone for 3 months.
+For kids who grow up now, this is a pretty big deal - no phone for 3 months.
 I felt, whether right or wrong, I wanted him to feel I was with him.

 So I wrote to him about what was happening in my world.
 And when I didn't know what to say, I would fill the space with pictures of the animals.
 One thing I learned from this experience, is how much Marines miss their animals.
 Whether it be cats, dogs or donkeys - they really love and miss the animals they leave behind.